The 30 Most Famous Photographers (And What We Can Learn from Them)

 What can we learn from Anne Geddes?

-If we can become more aware of color, we can take our photos to the next level.
+By being more aware of color, we can elevate our photography to new heights.

 29. Robert Doisneau

-Robert Doisneau was a French photographer best known for his images of 1930s Paris.
-He is known for his image of a couple kissing on a Parisian street (pictured above).
-His assortment of images includes portraits and street images depicting French life.
+Robert Doisneau was a French photographer best known for his candid images of Parisian life.
+His iconic photograph of a couple kissing on a Parisian street epitomizes the spontaneity of his work.

 What can we learn from Robert Doisneau?